hpssjellis/google-should-make-tensorflowTinyJS/README.md

-### Vanilla Javascript Lightning Talk Pech Kucha Markdown HTML README.md

-##### version 0.6.4-85
+### TensorflowTinyJS

 Fork this repo, fill in your markdown and <html> for the 15 slides (max 20 slides), record your presentation and save it as ```recorded-talk.m4a``` (or change the code to reflect the new name.)

  Setup gitPages --> settings-->pages-->none to master-->save--> copy the link and replace below.

-Demo of this Github Markdown can be viewed at this GitPages site (replace this link with your Gitpages link) [https://hpssjellis.github.io/javascript-on-markdown/](https://hpssjellis.github.io/google-should-make-tensorflowTinyJS//)
+Demo of this Github Markdown can be viewed at this GitPages site  [https://hpssjellis.github.io/javascript-on-markdown/](https://hpssjellis.github.io/google-should-make-tensorflowTinyJS//)

 This Github Repository (replace this link with your Repository Link) [https://github.com/hpssjellis/google-should-make-tensorflowTinyJS](https://github.com/hpssjellis/google-should-make-tensorflowTinyJS)